 Many years later, much to my dismay, I learned of J.R.R.
 Tolkien’s “peculiar” opinions about Ireland and the Irish; including our language and the vast body of indigenous literature we inherited.
-Of course, it wasn’t simply an anti-Irish bias or anything as straightforward as that.
+Of course it wasn’t simply an anti-Irish bias or anything as straightforward as that.
 Tolkien expressed a general dislike for all things “Celtic”.
-But the more one read, the more it became clear that by “Celtic” he very much meant Irish.
-Ironically of course Tolkien was not so adverse to the Irish “punt” (or pound) and spent many years working as an external examiner for various Irish universities, which meant numerous visits to Ireland in the period from 1949 to the mid 1960s (with occasional ad hoc holiday trips around the island too – though significantly never to the British Occupied North).
-However he never got over his very “English” view of Ireland, a view perhaps best summed up by Winston Churchill’s infamous summation of British attitudes to the people of Ireland: “We have always found the Irish a bit odd.
+But the more one read the more it became clear that by “Celtic” he very much meant Irish.
+Ironically of course Tolkien was not so adverse to the Irish “punt” (or pound) and spent many years working as an external examiner for various Irish universities, which meant numerous visits to Ireland in the period from 1949 to the mid 1960s (with occasional ad hoc holiday trips around our island nation too – though significantly not to the British Occupied North).
+However he never got over his very “English” view of Ireland, a view perhaps best described in Winston Churchill’s infamous summation of British attitudes to the people of Ireland: “We have always found the Irish a bit odd.
 They refuse to be English”.

-Tolkien On Ireland And Irish – In His Own Words
+Tolkien On Ireland And The Irish – In His Own Words

 Though J.R.R.
-Tolkien professed on several occasions his preference for “Englishness” above or indeed instead of “Britishness”, this did not mean he was isolated from the times he lived in.
+Tolkien professed on several occasions his preference for “Englishness” above or indeed instead of “Britishness” this did not mean he was isolated from the times he lived in.
 His interest in the myths and legends of Ireland eventually came to an end; but not before they left their indelible effect on his imagination.
-When later queried over the contradictions in his writings, between obvious Celtic influences and publically professed animosity to all things Celtic (or rather more specifically Irish), Tolkien did not always respond in the measured or thoughtful tones that characterised so much else of his correspondence.
-From Tolkien’s own letters we can judge his views on various Celtic and Irish matters.
-Like many contemporaries he seldom referred to Ireland as “Ireland” using instead the antiquated (and often British nationalistic) term of Southern Ireland or Éire (which, of course, is simply “Ireland” in the Irish language and the official name of the Irish nation-state in that language, which he must have surely been aware of).
+When later queried over the contradictions in his writings between obvious Celtic influences and publicly professed animosity to all things Celtic (or rather more specifically Irish) Tolkien did not always respond in the measured or thoughtful tones that characterised so much else of his correspondence.
+From his own letters we can judge his views on various Celtic and Irish matters.
+Like many contemporaries he seldom referred to Ireland as “Ireland” using instead the antiquated (and often British nationalistic) term of Southern Ireland or Éire (which, of course, is simply “Ireland” in the Irish language and the official name of the island nation in that language, which he must have surely been aware of).

 The most relevant passages are these: